TedHusted/awake/awake.md/awake.md

 “What about Smart Glasses?” persists Julie.

-“Not before you are at least 16.”
+“Not before you are at least sixteen.”

 Big sigh.
 “Can I take my phone now?” asks Julie.